designstem/projects/waste/index.md

 <section>

-## Why mimic nature?
+## Why do we mimic nature?

-There’s a **duality** between nature and engineering, when it comes to lightweight constructions.
+There is a **duality** between nature and engineering, when it comes to lightweight constructions.

 * **Nature survives with a minimal use of energy**.
 As engineers we can learn from nature to reduce material, energy and thus costs.

 * **Nature has the ability to adapt** to its changing surroundings during its life time.
-For example, the skin of a <var>sea cucumber</var> is extremely flexible, but becomes very rigid in a blink of an eye when it’s threatened.
-As engineers we can learn from nature’s strategy to make more resilient structures.
+For example, the skin of a <var>sea cucumber</var> is extremely flexible, but becomes very rigid in the blink of an eye when it is threatened.
+As engineers, we can learn from nature’s strategy to make more resilient structures.

 </section>